 The Rise and Fall of The Magnises Card

-- 4 min read
+- 6 min read

 - 44315 reads

-What Happened to the Magnises Card aka The Millenial Black Card
+What Happened to the Magnises Card aka The Millenial Black Card?

-But before we go deep into how the card unraveled, it’s probably best we explain everything that lead up to the end of Billy McFarland’s business and what the concept behind a movement that gained 40,000 active users was and why it was so intriguing in the first place.
+But before we go deep into how the card unraveled, let’s explain everything that lead up to the end of Billy McFarland’s business, the concept behind the movement that gained 40,000 active users, and why it was so intriguing.

 The Beginning of The Magnises Card

-It’s well known how exclusive the AMEX Black Card is, being an invitation-only Charge Card American Express offers members for hitting certain spends estimated to be $250,000 annually.
+It’s well known how exclusive the AMEX Black Card is, being an invitation-only Charge Card that American Express offers members for hitting certain spends estimated to be $250,000 annually.

-After searching for suppliers McFarland managed to find a provider in China that could embed magnetic strips from your creditor into the Magnises Card- and the Magnises Card was born.
+After searching for suppliers, McFarland managed to find a provider in China that could embed magnetic strips from your creditor into the Magnises Card- and the Magnises Card was born.

-The Magnises Townhouse was actually a private residency McFarland rented and used for business and before he relocated his business to an office in Chelsea, a lawsuit was opened by his landlord for the cost of damages of up to $100,000.
+The Magnises Townhouse was actually a private residency McFarland rented and used for business.
+But before he relocated his business to an office in Chelsea, a lawsuit was opened by his landlord for the cost of damages of up to $100,000.

 The Benefits of The Card

-Put simply, there are times where tickets are sold out to the general public, but still available to AMEX Platinum/ and or Black Card Holders because AMEX has that pool of exclusive tickets reserved for them.
+Put simply, there are times when tickets are sold out to the general public, but still available to AMEX Platinum and/or Black Card Holders because AMEX has that pool of exclusive tickets reserved for them.

 That said the card still did actually deliver some very exciting benefits, and as much as the card was written in the history books as one of the worst “cards” of all times, it was actually their eagerness to do something great that caused this collapse.

-VIP Events were offered to cardholders and notable events were Johnny Walker Tastings, Tesla Test Drives, Magnises Fashion Shows that brought in Richard Fortus from Guns N’ Roses, an anniversary in Ibiza with Ace Hood and Juelz Santana, and a Brooklyn party with the appearance from the rapper Rick Ross, just to name a few.
+VIP events were offered to cardholders with some notable exclusive events including Johnny Walker Tastings, Tesla Test Drives, Magnises Fashion Shows that brought in Richard Fortus from Guns N’ Roses, an anniversary in Ibiza with Ace Hood and Juelz Santana, and a Brooklyn party with the appearance from the rapper Rick Ross, just to name a few.

 But the movement had gained more momentum than ever and McFarland was about to set a lofty goal that would cause his downfall in what would be one of the most shocking experiences that would start press releases around the world to cover the story.